AnonymouX47/term-image/README.md

 ### Supported Terminal Emulators
 See [here](https://term-image.readthedocs.io/en/latest/installation.html#supported-terminal-emulators) for a list of tested terminal emulators.

-If you've tested `term-image` on any other terminal emulator that meets all requirements, please mention the name in a new thread under [this discussion](https://github.com/AnonymouX47/term-image/discussions/4).
+If you've tested `term-image` on any other terminal emulator that meets the requirements for any of the render styles, please mention the name (and version) in a new thread under [this discussion](https://github.com/AnonymouX47/term-image/discussions/4).

 Also, if you're having an issue with terminal support, you may report or view information about it in the discussion linked above.